September 23, 2022

 Heated racks are one of the most underrated master bathroom design ideas, but offer extra comfort during winter, add storage space, and ensure towels are never wet.
 Keeping towels dry is useful in humid and cold weather, as it minimizes dampness and prevents mold from forming.
 Surprisingly, they are no more expensive than running a lightbulb and attach more value to homes.
 Modern touches like this can leave your accent towels in the bathroom looking better than ever.

 The earliest bidets were used in 17th century France, and from then and for much of the 20th century, they were widely adopted in Europe, but not America.
 This was partly due to bathroom habits, but chiefly because American master bathroom layouts were not designed to house a toilet and bidet.
 However, just like floor heating, it's a worthwhile consideration if you are renovating.

 Bidets reduce toilet paper use, and while research is limited, they are deemed safe and hygienic by healthcare professionals.
 Bidet attachments, handheld bidets, toilets with integrated bidets, and bidet seats are possible options, depending on your bathroom design.
 Toilets with built-in-bidets are a common luxury in hotels and contemporary master bathrooms.

 Editor of Kitchen & Bathroom Design News, Janice Costa, says, “the toilet is the last bastion that has not been luxuriated.”
-While some designers predicted the rise of the bidet as a new high-end trend, none foresaw the pandemic’s toilet paper shortage as a catalyst for increased bidet installation.
+While some designers predicted the rise of the bidet as a new high-end trend, none foresaw the pandemic's toilet paper shortage as a catalyst for increased bidet installation.
 Consider a bidet for your next renovation.

 Modern master bathroom ideas combine the old with the new, bold colors with minimalism, and curves with straight lines, producing an eclectic style where homeowners can cherry-pick their favorite elements.